 The Product Launch Listicle

 Your company has just put the finishing touches on the most exciting product of its life, and now it’s time for you to put on the most exciting product launch ever.
-After scouting and deciding on a venue, sending out invitations, booking guest speakers and entertainment, it’s imperative that you make arrangements for members of the media – after all, its their words and photos that people are going to remember after the party’s over.
+After scouting and deciding on a venue, sending out invitations, and booking guest speakers and entertainment, it’s imperative that you make arrangements for members of the media – after all, it's their words and photos that people are going to remember after the party’s over.

 Whether you’re just planning a few social snaps, or to make front-cover news, take the following tips in to consideration when making your event as media-ready as humanly possible.